Keighley: Town charter

-Henry de Keighley, a Lancashire knight, was granted a charter to hold a market in Keighley on 17 October 1305 by King Edward I. The poll tax records of 1379 show that the population of Keighley, in the wapentake of Staincliffe in the West Riding of Yorkshire, was 109 people (47 couples and 15 single people).
+Henry de Keighley, a Lancashire knight, was granted a charter to hold a market in Keighley on 17 October 1305 by King Edward I. The poll tax records of 1379 show that the population of Keighley, in the wapentake of Staincliffe in the West Riding of Yorkshire, was 109 (47 couples and 15 single people).

-1700s and 1800s
+18th and 19th centuries

 From 1753, the Union stage coach departed on the Keighley and Kendal Turnpike from what was the Devonshire Arms coaching inn on the corner of Church Street and High Street.
 Rebuilt about 1789, this public house has a classical style pedimented doorcase with engaged Tuscan columns in the high fashion of that age.
 The original route towards Skipton was Spring Gardens Lane – Hollins Lane – Hollins Bank Lane.
 Keighley was to become an intersection with other turnpikes, including the Two-Laws to Keighley branch of the Toller Lane – Blue Bell turnpike (1755) from Bradford to Colne, the Bradford to Keighley turnpike (1814), and the Keighley—Halifax turnpike.

 The 1842 Leeds Directory description of Keighley reads, "Its parish had no dependent townships though it is about 6 mi long and 4 mi broad, and comprises 10160 acre of land (including a peaty moor of about 2000 acres) and a population which amounted, in the year 1801, to 5,745."